seglo/connect-prism/README.md

 Type: `String`
 Default: `'./mocks'`

 Path to the directory you want to record and mock responses.
+If the directory does not exist then prism will attempt to create it.

 #### context: